Approximability Landscape of Welfare Maximization within Fair Allocations: Maximizing Social Welfare with Two Agents

 \subsection{NP-Hardness for Two Agents with Normalized Valuations}

-We complement our positive result with the following NP-hardness result. \citet{aziz2020computing} showed the NP-hardness of \msw with two agents.
-However, their result only applies to the setting with unnormalized valuations.
-They also raised the corresponding problem with normalized valuations as an open problem which is resolved by our result below.
+We complement our positive results with the following $\classNP$-hardness results. \cite{aziz2020computing} showed the $\classNP$-hardness of \msw with two agents.
+However, their result applies only to the case with unnormalized valuations.
+They also posed the corresponding problem with normalized valuations as an open question.
+We resolve it in \Cref{thm:NPhardTwo}.
+The $\classNP$-hardness also holds for \mswx with two agents and normalized valuations, shown by~\cite{aziz2020computing}.